annotation/text-fabric/tf/docs/about/searchusage.md

 contained in the same sentence, the sentence is contained in the chapter, the chapter in the book.

+The things you look for, such as `book`, `chapter`, `sentence`, `word` are nodes in your corpus of those node types.

-The conditions you specify on book, chapter, word are all conditions in terms of [node features](#feature-specifications).
+The conditions you specify on nodes are all conditions in terms of [node features](#feature-specifications).
 You can use all features in the corpus for this.